-Sheer Khurma Recipe (Authentic Eid Seviyan Dessert)
+Sheer Khurma Recipe (Traditional Eid Dessert in 30 Minutes)

 This post may contain affiliate links.
 Please read our privacy policy.

 Sheer Khurma (also known as Sheer Korma) is a traditional Muslim dessert originating from the Indian subcontinent, Afghanistan, and parts of Central Asia, typically prepared to celebrate the festivals of Eid-ul-Fitr and Eid-ul-Adha.
-This luxurious vermicelli pudding is made by cooking fine vermicelli with ghee, milk, dates, and nuts.
+This luxurious vermicelli pudding is made by cooking fine vermicelli in ghee with milk, dates, and nuts.
 Make it using my easy recipe.

 Here are some more Indian dessert recipes you can make on Eid: Bread Halwa, Gajar Ka Halwa, Shahi Tukda, Fruit Custard, Seviyan Kheer, and Double Ka Meetha.